docker/docs/content/guides/docker-concepts/building-images/build-tag-and-publish-an-image.md

 ## Try it out

-In this hands-on, you will build a simple image using a provided `Dockerfile` and push it to Docker Hub.
+In this hands-on guide, you will build a simple image using a provided Dockerfile and push it to Docker Hub.

 ### Set up